bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Argent-Hold.md

 ---
 layout: default
-nav_exclude: true
+title: Argent Hold
+parent: Post Calamity
+nav_order: 2
+grand_parent: Worlds
 ---
 ## Argent Hold
 The remnants of the ancient empire.
-Use mages as slaves to power their machines of war and empower their push into the [Calamity](Calamity.md).
+Use mages as slaves to power their machines of war and empower their push into the [Calamity](Calamity).

 Black, red decorated armour, capes, pointed nosed helmets